SChernykh/p2pool/README.md

 Decentralized pool for Monero mining.

 **NOTE** This is a highly experimental and untested software.
 I did some extensive testing locally, but there's zero guarantee it will work for you!
 It requires a custom monerod version and a specially configured Monero wallet (for now).
 No binaries or usage instructions are provided yet.
-Testing on testnet will start soon!
+Testing on mainnet has started!
 No ETA on the official release date, but hopefully before the end of September 2021.

 ## Pool mining vs Solo mining vs P2Pool mining